-The figure for employed individuals from the EU-SILC micro data for 2011 is almost identical to the corresponding figure from the employment agencies.

-The figure for unemployed individuals from the EU-SILC micro data for 2011 is lower than the corresponding external figure.
+The figure for unemployed individuals from the EU-SILC micro data for 2013 is higher than the corresponding external figure.
+This is because the external figure refers exclusively to unemployed individuals who are registered with the unemployment agency as actively looking for a job and the EU-SILC micro data refers to all unemployed.

-Both the number of employed people and the number of unemployed people have been calculated in the EU-SILC data from information on the number of months spent in employment and unemployment over the entire year 2011.
-This information has been averaged over all months in 2011 and has been aggregated to the population.
+Both the number of employed people and the number of unemployed people have been calculated in the EU-SILC data from information on the number of months spent in employment and unemployment over the entire year 2013.
+This information has been averaged over all months in 2013 and has been aggregated to the population.

-Next, the components of market income in the EU-SILC data shall be validated, with respect to the number of recipients as well as the aggregated total incomes received in the population in a year.
-Table 4.3 in the Annex tabulates the number of recipients for each component of market income, as it has been defined in EU-SILC for 2011, and compares it to figures from external statistics.
+Next, the components of market income in the EU-SILC data shall be validated with respect to the number of recipients as well as the aggregated total incomes received in the population in a year.
+Table 4.3 in the Annex tabulates the number of recipients for each component of market income, as it has been defined in EU-SILC for 2013, and compares it to figures from external statistics.
 As all the components of market income have not been simulated in EUROMOD, the number of recipients remains constant throughout all simulated years.
-Thus, the number of recipients for the input database is only displayed for 2011 in Table 4.3.
+Thus, the number of recipients for the input database is only displayed for 2013 in Table 4.3.

 The sum of all components of market income, minus expenditures for alimony payments (xmp) is defined to be "original (market) income" in EUROMOD.
-About 60.4 million individuals receive some market income.
+About 58.8 million individuals receive some market income.
 There are no comparable figures for this specific income definition from external sources.
-The number of individuals receiving positive income from employment (yem) is slightly higher in EUROMOD (38,800), and thus also in EU-SILC, than in external figures (36,604), which here is the Federal Employment Agency.
+The number of individuals receiving positive income from employment (yem) in 2013 is almost identical in EU-SILC (37,084) and in external figures from the Federal Employment Agency (37,358).
+For income from self-employment (yse), the number of recipients in EU-SILC is lower than that in the external data (with a ration of around 80%).

-For income from self-employment (yse), the number of recipients in EU-SILC is lower than that in the external data.
-On the contrary, number of recipients of private pension income is much higher in the EU-SILC data than in the GSOEP data (ratio of about 290%).
-Recipients of capital income are slightly lower in EU-SILC than in the GSOEP, whereas the number of recipients of property income coincides in both data (ratio of 103%).
+For the next components of market income there are no official statistics.
+Therefore, these variables are validated against the German Socio-Economic Panel (GSOEP).
+The number of recipients of private pension income is much higher in the EU-SILC data than in the GSOEP (ratio of about 150%).
+Both recipients of capital income and property income are significantly lower in EU-SILC than in the GSOEP (around 80% and 50% respectively).

 Income from private transfers (ypt) is presented in Table 4.3 in terms of numbers of households receiving this income component, as it has been reported at the household level.
 This number is slightly higher in EU-SILC than in the external data (GSOEP).
 Unfortunately there is no external data against which the number of individuals receiving other income (yot) or fringe benefits (kfb) can be validated.
 Other income includes mainly income from children aged 16 and younger.
 But, it may also capture other income components that have not been reported elsewhere and that may significantly vary between the data sets.
 The same holds for fringe benefits, which consist for example of company cars.
-The number of individuals for who rents have been imputed (kivho) because they are owner-occupiers is very higher in EU-SILC than in GSOEP (ratio of 143%).

 The respective aggregate amounts for the components of market income are displayed in Table 4.4.
-All market income, after alimony payments have been subtracted, sums up to some 1,269bn euros in the population captured by EU-SILC.
-Some 1,116bn of it relates to income from dependent employment (yem).
-This figure matches fairly well the corresponding number from external sources (1,082bn), which in this case again is the Federal Employment Agency.
+All market income, after alimony payments have been subtracted, sums up to some 1,299bn euros in the population captured by EU-SILC.
+Some 1,141bn of it relates to income from dependent employment (yem).
+This figure matches fairly well the corresponding number from external sources (1,168bn), which in this case again is the Federal Employment Agency.
 The ratio for this variable also remains very close to one for the years it has been uprated.